wyatt-toure/github-and-R-project-guide/written-guide.md

 ### Version control

 As we saw in my awful data directory keeping tracking of different versions of file in our project is something we want to do but can be difficult to employ.
 An individual working on a project will produce several versions of different files and when they are sent off to collaborators even more alternative version of these files can be produced.
 To combat these issues we can make use of version control systems to manage continuously changing files within a directory.
 The most popular software used to do this is called *Git* [@blischak2016QuickIntroductionVersion].
 With *Git* it becomes possible to take snapshots of your entire project directory.
-GitHub is a XYZ that allows one to store Git repositories online.
+GitHub is a service provided by Microsoft that allows one to store *Git* repositories online.

-GitHub works by XYZ that is ABC with an action called a commit.
+GitHub works by tracking changes that are made on your local *Git* directory with an action called a commit.
 Each time you commit a change you essential take a picture of the state of your entire repository.
 When committing changes you have to accompany the commit with a commit message.
 You will be tempted as a project goes on to have short uninformative commit messages such as "changes to file X".
 Resist this urge.
 Try to make commit messages as informative as possible it will aid tremendously if you have to go back through your commits to investigate a particular change.

 ### Metadata

 It is good practice for each of your projects to create what is known as a README file and store this alongside your project code and data.
 Inside a README I tend to have a summary of the project, an explanation of the directory structure, descriptions of the variables in the data set, and the R packages and package versions I used to conduct the analysis.
+A useful tool for documenting the packages used in an analysis is the [reports](https://easystats.github.io/report/) package [@makowski2021AutomatedResultsReporting].
+It allows you to report the name, version, and citation of the packages that you call in your script with the `library()` function and also reports the version of R you are using.

 ------------------------------------------------------------------------